AlamHasabie/transport-game-backend/README.md

 - key_pointer : points to the key card drawed
 - question_pointer : points to question card drawed
 - repeated_roll : number of consecutive roll-agains. set to 0 by default
-- answer_drawed : number of consecutive drawn answers, used during answer_wait state.
+- answer_draw : number of answers that should be drawn (2 default, 1 for event card)
 - answer : answer by the player during answer_wait state. null in other state.
 - player_status : object of player status.
 Accessible with player token (player_status[token])
 - from_token : owner of the executed equipment